Fraud Blocker

 Merchant Advice Code (MAC) provides specific guidance on how to handle declined transactions.
 These codes tell merchants whether to retry immediately, wait, or try a different approach to maximize payment success.

 Think of it as a transaction's fingerprint.
-Just as every finger has its own unique print, each MAC identifies a specific transaction, offering insights into details such as payment amounts, transaction dates, and even the nature of any issues encountered.
-For merchants, having this information readily accessible can streamline the management of their operations.
+Just as every finger has its own unique print, each MAC identifies a specific transaction, offering insights into payment amounts, transaction dates, and any issues encountered.

 Purpose of a MAC

-The primary purpose of a MAC centers on efficiency and security in financial transactions.
-Here are a few key functions that highlight its importance:
+The primary purpose of a MAC centers on efficiency and security in financial transactions:

-• Transaction Tracking: MACs help merchants track and verify payment transactions, ensuring that records match across different systems and facilitating easier reconciliation of accounts.
+Transaction Tracking: MACs help merchants verify payments across systems and facilitate easier account reconciliation.

 How a MAC Works